adammilward/PHPTask/WEATHER_API_README.md

 - ### ```weather/city/id/{id}```
   Returns the city data for a city.

-## Limitations and considerations
+## Limitations and Considerations

 ### Storing the cities data in a local file.
-It is recognised that retrieving the data from a file, as a large array, before searching is is slower than data base lookups.
+I recognise that retrieving the data from a file, as a large array, before searching is  slower than database lookups.
 However for the purposes of the exercise it is quick and simple and does not require copying the database when installing on a new machine for testing.

+I also understand that files within the storage/public folder should not be committed to the repository, but this seemed simplest for a proof of concept.

-It would, perhaps, be possible to do away with all locally stored data and only use the Open Weather api for retrieving all data.
+It would be better to do away with all locally stored data, and only use the Open Weather api for retrieving all data.
 This would prevent the possibility of the local data being out of sync with Open Weather.